twonoise/simple.c/README.md

 > A proper equibright is impossible without either (_a_) squeeze color space, or, (_b_) reduce dynamic range (brightness) of display device for an order (pure yellow to pure blue brightness ratio), so quite expensive display need, **and**, full desktop (not just one window) support.
 (Or, somewhere between _a_ & _b_).
 We use the former one here.

 It's all available in one C file, with minimal possible deps, and file sizes less than 64 kb both source and binary.
+I hope the code is user friendly enough: please introduce your own tricks, code is _intended_ for that.

 Compile
 =======